manavukani/VidiSummarizer/README.md

-# YT Video to Notes
+# VidiSummarizer

-YT Video to Notes is a tool that generates detailed notes from YouTube videos.
+VidiSummarizer is a tool that generates detailed notes from YouTube videos.

 ## Setup